 Even if you don't intend to purchase anything, it's still a lot of fun to walk in and look at the various baubles and ornaments that they have for sale.

 Santa's Quarters is located at 1025 Decatur Street.

 Shopping by Neighborhood

-Be sure to check out the Arts Market New Orleans.
-Dates for December 2022 Holiday Markets are as follows:
+Be sure to check out the Arts Market in New Orleans.
+Dates for the 2023 Holiday Markets are as follows:

 As part of New Orleans' Preservation Resource Center’s Holiday Home Tours, a holiday boutique will usually take place on in mid-Dec.

 Held at the Trinity Episcopal Church at 1329 Jackson Ave., the market typically features items from local artisans and boutiques.